Quebec Gastronomy: Terroir, Flavors, and Dining at Carrera Café

 Wild

-Lovage, wild garlic, aspen blossoms.
-Wild foraging remains alive in Quebec and inspires our chefs every season.
+Livache, wild garlic, trembling aspen flowers.
+Wild harvesting remains alive in Quebec and inspires our chefs every season.

 ✦ Local

 Wapiti, bison, Boileau deer.
-Meats from responsible farms, with a rich and generous fat profile.
+Raising meats from responsible farms, with a rich and generous fat profile.

 Cluster tomatoes from Sainte-Sophie, microgreens from Quebec City.
-Permaculture greenhouses, a new Eldorado of local produce.
+The permaculture greenhouse, the new eldorado of the terroir.

-Quebec has over 700 artisanal cheeses.
+Quebec has more than 700 artisanal cheeses.
 Some rival the greatest European cheeses.
-At Carrera Café, we carefully select a few of them.
+At Carrera Café, we carefully select a few.

-The Quebec cheese industry has boomed since the 1990s.
-Small, often family-run, artisanal cheese dairies produce raw milk cheeses of remarkable complexity.
+Quebec's cheese industry has exploded since the 1990s.
+Small artisanal cheesemakers, often family-run, produce raw milk cheeses of remarkable complexity.
 Some have won international awards.
-Fromagerie du Presbytère, Fromagerie Champetre, and many others push the boundaries of dairy craftsmanship.
+Fromagerie du Presbytère, Fromagerie Champêtre, and many others push the boundaries of dairy expertise.

-The world's leading producer of maple syrup, Quebec produces 70% of the global harvest.
-An ingredient that is eaten, drunk, and talked about.
+As the world's leading producer of maple syrup, Quebec produces 70% of the global harvest.
+An ingredient to eat, drink, and tell stories about.

 ★ Icon

-Maple syrup comes in butter, taffy, "cabane" alcohol, vincotto.
-A complete industry that inspires our bar with seasonal cocktails.
+Maple syrup comes in butter, taffy, sugar shack alcohol, vincotto.
+A complete supply chain that inspires our refreshment stand with seasonal cocktails.

-From March to April, the whole province awakens to the sound of sugar bushes.
-A winter's end ritual that Carrera Café celebrates at the table with a special sugar menu.
+From March to April, the whole province awakens to the sound of sugar shacks.
+A late winter ritual that Carrera Café celebrates at the table with a special sugar shack menu.

-Ask for our maple latte: double espresso, textured raw milk with steam foam, a drizzle of local amber maple syrup.
-A marriage of Italy and Quebec that even the Grand Prix itself wouldn't have dared to dream of.
+Try our maple latte: double espresso, raw milk textured with steam foam, a drizzle of local amber maple syrup.
+A blend of Italy and Quebec that even the Grand Prix itself wouldn't have dared to dream of.

 Charlevoix Farms

-Charcuteries Bio de Charlevoix are a benchmark in Quebec.
-Ethical farming, traditional methods, incomparable taste.
+The Organic Charcuteries of Charlevoix are established as a reference in Quebec.
+Ethical farming, traditional methods, an incomparable taste.

 Borderon et Fils Bakery

-The bread that accompanies our boards comes from the ovens of Boulangerie Borderon et Fils.
-Sourdough bread with ancient wheat flour, traditional baguette, olive oil focaccia.
+The bread accompanying our boards comes from the ovens of Boulangerie Borderon et Fils.
+Sourdough with ancient wheat flour, traditional baguette, olive oil focaccia.
 A solid base for tasting.

 Type